 Check Consistency: Place a small plate or bowl in the refrigerator.
 When you want to test the consistency, you pour half a teaspoon syrup on the cold plate and it will quickly come to room temperature.

 Color: The honey in these pictures are made with a light brown cane sugar.
 This yields a slightly darker color than when using pure white sugar.
 If you reduce the syrup too much, it will be very dark, not be transparent and also smell slightly burned sort of over caramelized.

-- 9 dl (3.6 cups) sugar White or light brown cane sugar.
-Note that in some countries white sugar isn't vegan.
+- 9 dl sugar (white or light brown cane sugar) (9 dl is 3.6 cups.
+Note that in some countries white sugar isn't vegan.)

-- Preferably, but optional if not easily accessible: Another bunch of edible, aromatic flowers.
-I added 30 to 40 tops of canola/rapeseed flowers.
+Preferably but optional if not easily accessible: Another bunch of edible, aromatic flowers.
+I added:

 - You don't need to remove the green stuff unless you want to soak flowers in the flower juice overnight.
 I didn't do this.